-Atlanta boasts more than 50 visual art galleries and more than 30 playhouses and theatres.
+- Atlanta boasts more than 50 visual art galleries and more than 30 playhouses and theatres.

-> - The metro Atlanta region has more than 1,700 cultural non-profit organizations, generating more than half a billion dollars in economic activity.
+- The metro Atlanta region has more than 1,700 cultural non-profit organizations, generating more than half a billion dollars in economic activity.

-> - Atlanta’s Midtown neighborhood features the largest concentration of arts facilities and organizations in the Southeast, with 25 different arts and cultural venues, more than 30 permanent performing arts groups, and 22 various entertainment facilities.
+- Atlanta’s Midtown neighborhood features the largest concentration of arts facilities and organizations in the Southeast, with 25 different arts and cultural venues, more than 30 permanent performing arts groups, and 22 various entertainment facilities.

-> - Atlanta’s residing symphony, Atlanta Symphony Orchestra, has won 17 Grammys, more than any other U.S. symphony.
+- Atlanta’s residing symphony, Atlanta Symphony Orchestra, has won 17 Grammys, more than any other U.S. symphony.

-> - Atlanta has four Smithsonian affiliates: High Museum of Art, Georgia Aquarium, Museum of Design Atlanta and David J. Sencer CDC Museum.
+- Atlanta has two Smithsonian affiliates: Georgia Aquarium and David J. Sencer CDC Museum.